johnblack3/VideoBot/README.md

 ```
 CLIENT_ID
 SECRET_KEY
+AppName/Version
 username
 password
 ```
 CLIENT_ID and SECRET_KEY are used for authenticating the Reddit API call.
 You must create an authorized application using a Reddit username and password at https://www.reddit.com/prefs/apps to create a CLIENT_ID and SECRET_KEY.
+The AppName/Version line contains the name of the application and the version (Ex.
+MyApp/0.0.1).
 The username and password lines are simply the Reddit username and password used to create the authorized application.

 ## Installation of Libraries
 You'll need Python 3 installed with pip.
 Run: